 Note that if you are still experiencing the worst symptoms, and you think it already disturbs or affects your daily activities and to the extent that you can no longer perform some of your chores you may want to consider visiting your doctor.
 She may prescribe medications or do an intervention that can help to alleviate the symptoms of your premenstrual syndrome.

-Thank you so much for reading and for visiting this post, please share this if you think it can help other people, if you’re new to our blog here’s a video-slide presenting a small summary of what it’s all about.
-It’s a pleasure to connect and share something with you 💞!
+Thank you so much for reading and for visiting this post, please share this if you think it can help other people too!
+Feel free to drop your comments or thoughts about this post below, have a nice day!